 - Another peaking band giving a small boost at the high end, this time with just half a dB of gain and an even wider Q. This helped to give the ride cymbals a little extra sparkle but without becoming harsh.
 The two wide boosts joined together to make a long gentle curve rising from around 1kHz.

 In the end I used bands 1, 3 and 5 (highlighted in blue).
 You can see where I experimented with other bands that in the end I chose to bypass.
-(An advantage of having so many bands is that you can set up a few different cuts and boosts, then switch them in and out to compare.)
+(An advantage of having multiple bands of EQ in one plugin is that you can set up a few different cuts and boosts, then switch them in and out to compare.)

 I also used CTRL-click (right click on a PC) to open the context menu and enable oversampling, which can help make EQ8 sound slightly smoother in the high end.

-Checking the overall output levels with the EQ in and then bypassed, the difference was negligible, so there was no need to adjust the master gain in EQ8.
+Checking the overall output levels with the EQ in and then bypassed, the difference was negligible, so there was no need to adjust the master gain in EQ8 to level match.

 Let’s listen to how this sounds.
 Here’s the original premaster again: